What Are Zoned Energy Rating Labels (ZERLs) and How to Read Them

 What is a Zoned Energy Rating Label (ZERL)?

-A ZERL shows how much energy an air conditioner uses in different Australian climate zones.
+An Energy Rating Label shows how much energy an air conditioner and other appliance use in different Australian climate zones.

 How do ZERLs work for air conditioners?

-They display separate star ratings and kWh usage for hot, average, and cold zones.
+They display separate star ratings and kWh usage for hot, average, and cold weather zones.

 Why do ZERLs have climate zones?